 Applications are welcomed from persons who do not possess the standard qualifications but who can demonstrate their capacity to pursue the programme successfully.
-This may include relevant experience in the Construction Industry.
+This may include relevant experience in the property management industry.
 Applicants, who do not meet the criteria above, will be assessed on an individual basis by interview.